 In 2018, the American Cancer Society stated that all recent findings remain inconclusive and that a higher risk of cancer has not been seen.
 The U.S. Center for Disease Control and Prevention also stated that there is no scientific evidence that can establish a link between a wireless device and cancer.
 However, even if no direct connection has been confirmed, it is still recommended by various health organizations to avoid the excessive use of smartphones in order for users to protect and maintain their physical and digital health.

-People have always assumed that Macs are safer because only Windows PCs have viruses.
-The reason behind this misconception is that a large portion of the computer industry is ruled by Windows, thus hackers and other malicious threats prefer to target Windows users.
+There is a general assumption that Macs are safer and only Windows PCs can have viruses.
+The reason behind this misconception is that a large portion of the computer industry is ruled by Windows, making them a preferred target.
 Mac users, in the previous years, were less vulnerable to threats because there were more PC users.

 As Mac became popular, the users of the system have also increased.
-Along with this, viruses and malware have also evolved and became more advanced that even Mac users have become their prominent target.
-According to the report by Malwarebytes, Mac malware grew by 270% in 2017.
+Along with this, viruses and malware have also evolved and made Mac users their prominent target.
+According to a report by Malwarebytes, Mac malware grew by 270% in 2017.

 Based on Macworld, the latest threat to Macs is a variant of adware that is infecting Macs through a fake Adobe Flash Player installer.
 The malware installs various applications on the Mac, including Chumsearch Safari Extension, Advanced Mac Cleaner, MyShopCoupon+, mediaDownloader, and MyMacUpdater.

-The company has an anti-malware protection wherein before any user can open a file, the Mac will check it against a list of malware and prohibits any application from a developer that it hasn’t approved.
+The company has an anti-malware protection wherein the computer will check files for unapproved developers before any user can open it.
 The Mac has also anti-phishing technology in Safari that can detect fraudulent websites.
 The technology will disable the page and will give a warning if the website is suspicious.

-In our technological age, malicious threats that can damage personal properties are becoming more pernicious.
-Therefore, one should not be complacent and believe that a certain system is not prone to viruses, hackers, or malware.
+The bottom line is viruses can affect any user, no matter what company you’ve bought your device from.
 Aside from relying on built-in security measures, any user should always exercise caution in dealing with sensitive online information and transactions.
 One should learn how to distinguish suspicious links, websites, and advertisement in order to prevent viruses and malware from attacking the operating system of the device.

-The file which has been deleted from the recycle bin is not gone absolutely.
+You may think you’re deleting files when you plop them in the “trash” icon on your screen, but they are not gone forever.
 It is a common misconception that deleting data also removed them completely from the hard drive.
-In fact, there are some programs that can recover the deleted data.
+In fact, there are programs that can recover the deleted data.

-Highly sensitive data can still be recovered from a hard drive even after the files have been deleted or moved to the recycle bin or the trash can.
-The data stay in those folders until the user empties the recycle bin or trash can.
+Highly sensitive data can still be recovered from a hard drive even after the files have been deleted or moved to the “trash.”
+The data stays in those folders until the user empties the “trash.”
 After they have been deleted from those folders, the data are still located in the hard drive and can still be retrieved by using the appropriate software.

 According to Webopedia, what is erased is the bit of information that points to the location of the file on the hard drive.
 These pointers, which build the directory tree structure (an in-computer cataloging system), are used by the operating system to locate the files.
 When the pointer is erased, the file then becomes invisible to the operating system.
 However, the file will continue to exist but the operating system will not be able to find it.